rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 I think it often can be, it is not that hard to incrementally develop a non penetrable maze.
 IMO, this is what will happen by default.
 Maintaining some code structure to manage the cognitive load is not "easy".
-Note, this is a different situation from the IAC example, the rationale for keeping yaml configuration was accessibility.
-Here the accessibility was lost.

-Software is made out of many interacting pieces (think statements, atomic computations, even lines of code).
+Software is made out of many interacting pieces (think a granularity of statements, atomic computations, even lines of code).
 This collection will not be easy to comprehend just because the pieces are easy to comprehend.
 The biggest contributors to the overall complexity are the interaction between the pieces, organization of the pieces, and not the pieces themselves.